nexus-devs/nexus-bot/README.md

 <br>

 ## Why is this bot private?
-I just really don't wanna maintain this thing accross multiple servers.
+I just really don't wanna maintain this thing across multiple servers.
 But if you feel like dedicating your life to the maintenance of a puny discord bot, let me know on Discord.
 (Kilian#8972)